rust-lang/reference/src/expressions/tuple-expr.md

 For example `0` and `2` are valid tuple indices but not `01`, `0_`, nor `0i32`.

 The type of the tuple operand must be a [tuple type] or a [tuple struct].
-The tuple index must be an element of the tuple operand.
+The tuple index must be a name of a field of the type of the tuple operand.

 Evaluation of tuple index expressions has no side effects beyond evaluation of its tuple operand.
-As a [place expression] expression, it evaluates to the location of the element of the tuple operand with the same number as the tuple index.
+As a [place expression], it evaluates to the location of the field of the tuple operand with the same name as the tuple index.

 Examples of tuple indexing expressions: